raufer/beautiful-jekyll/_posts/2019-11-02-operationalizing-machine-learning.markdown

           targetAverageUtilization: 0.80
 ```

-This, in turn, will create Horizontal Pod Autoscaler (HPA) rules in Kubernetes that monitor the service metrics.
-Once the metric threshold is not respected, a service replica is created to cope with the increased traffic.
+This, in turn, will create a Horizontal Pod Autoscaler (HPA) rule in Kubernetes that monitors the service metrics.
+Once the metric threshold fails to be respected, a service replica is created to cope with the increased volume of traffic.

 ```bash
 ❯ kubectl get hpa --all-namespaces